noorkaur5/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Tools

 - `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
-- `Autocomplete`: 💻 Enhance your coding experience with intelligent code completion suggestions (enable by default).
+- `Autocomplete`: 💻 Enhance your coding experience with intelligent code completion suggestions (enabled by default).
 Also, you can find the button for direct access here:

 <p align="center">
     <img src="https://github.com/user-attachments/assets/77eaef66-7fbc-4db0-85de-bcc33124e5d2" width="350" height="140">